Manage Scripts

 If you previously imported rule scripts, they are listed on the rule script node on the left side of the Script Manager.

-Click Import Script at the bottom of the Script Manager to import a new rule script.
-Alternatively, you can create a new audit script in the Privilege Management Policy Editor.
+Click Import Script at the bottom of the Script Manager to import a script.
+Alternatively, you can create an audit script in the Policy Editor.

 Create an Audit Script

-You can create audit scripts using the Privilege Management Policy Editor.
+You can create audit scripts using the Policy Editor.

 To create an audit script: